Start Printed Page 60883

 Eligible land means:

-(1) Private and tribal land on which agricultural commodities, livestock, or forest-related products are produced; and
+(i) Agricultural commodities, livestock, or forest-related products are produced; and

-Indian lands means land held in trust by the United States for individual Indians or Indian Tribes, or all land titles held by individual Indians or Tribes, subject to Federal restrictions against alienation or encumbrance, or land which is subject to the rights of use, occupancy, and/or benefit of certain Indian Tribes.
+Indian lands mean land held in trust by the United States for individual Indians or Indian Tribes, or all land titles held by individual Indians or Tribes, subject to Federal restrictions against alienation or encumbrance, or land which is subject to the rights of use, occupancy, and/or benefit of certain Indian Tribes.
 This term also includes lands for which the title is held in fee status by an Indian, Indian family, or Indian Tribe.

 Indian Tribe means any Indian Tribe, band, nation, pueblo, or other organized group or community, including any Alaska Native village or regional or village corporation as defined in or established pursuant to the Alaska Native Claims Settlement Act (43 U.S.C.
 1601 et seq.), which is recognized as eligible for the special programs and services provided by the United States to Indians because of their status as Indians.